Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/subdomain/subdomain.md

 - ### Core Subdomains

   The interesting problems.
-  These are the activities the company is performing differently from its competitors
+  These are the activities the company is performing differently from its competitors,
-  and from which it gains its competitive advantage.
+  And from which it gains its competitive advantage.

 - ### Generic Subdomains